Guerra de Titanes (2002)

 Guerra de Titanes (2002) ("War of the Titans") was the sixth Guerra de Titanes professional wrestling show promoted by AAA.
 The show took place on November 15, 2002 in Veracruz, Veracruz, Mexico.
 The Main event featured an Eight-man "Atómicos" tag team match between the face (good guy) team of El Alebrije, Máscara Sagráda, La Parka and Octagón facing off against the team of Abismo Negro, Cibernético, Monsther and Leatherface, collectively known as "Lucha Libre Latina" (LLL).

-PRoduction
+Production

 Background

 Starting in 1997 the Mexican professional wrestling, company AAA has held a major wrestling show late in the year, either November or December, called Guerra de Titanes ("War of the Titans").
 The show often features championship matches or Lucha de Apuestas or bet matches where the competitors risked their wrestling mask or hair on the outcome of the match.
 In Lucha Libre the Lucha de Apuetas match is considered more prestigious than a championship match and a lot of the major shows feature one or more Apuesta matches.
 The Guerra de Titanes show is hosted by a new location each year, emanating from cities such as Madero, Chihuahua, Chihuahua, Mexico City, Guadalajara, Jalisco and more.
 The 2002 Guerra de Titanes show was the sixth show in the series.